kotarella1110/ansible-role-nginx/README.md

             include fastcgi_params;
           }

+You can specify the configuration file you want to use as a template.
+The default setting is a `"nginx.conf.j2"`.

+    nginx_vhosts_file_src: "{{ playbook_dir }}/vhosts.j2"

 An example of a fully-populated nginx_vhosts entry, using a `|` to declare a block of syntax for the `extra_parameters`.

     nginx_remove_default_vhost: false